Action required: Apply the fix for SNS firewall disks.

 The main options are as follows:

 - if=input file: reads this input file.
 This may be a file or a peripheral device.
-Here, it is the "Self-Test" tool or the restoration disk image.
+In this case, it is the restoration disk image.

 - of=output file: writes this output file.
 Likewise, this may be a file or a peripheral device.
-Here, it is the USB drive.
+In this case, it is the USB drive.

 For any further information: